issalig/misc/cpcz80adventures.md

 The  only  difference  is  in  the  interpretation  of  the  table - the first entry in the jumpblock  is  not  called  automatically  by  the  Kernel  and  thus  need  not  be  the  RSX's  initialization routin

-## TODOs
-Things I want to include soon: RSX calls, ROMs (a good example is https://github.com/llopis/amstrad-diagnostics), USIFAC programming, etc, ...

-To be continued.